The Taxpayer Bill of Rights, introduced in 2007, is not an Act of

 take action.

-If you do not agree with an assessment or a determination
+Tax Tip: If you do not agree with an assessment or a determination

-made by the CRA, see the CRA information on complaints
+made by the CRA, see Filing a

 Before contacting the Taxpayers' Ombudsperson, you should